Follow us on Instagram for new kinesthetic images, alterdata for an “ungrid-able ecology”

 Fire is of course not just a “natural” force; people all over the world use fire to sculpt lands.
 Oak savannahs depend on people with knowledge of fire and the skills to care for the lands.
 Toronto’s remnant black oak savannahs, including those in High Park, are millennia in-the-making.
 Many groups of Indigenous peoples cared for this land with fire hundreds of years before colonization.
 These lands are the traditional territories of the Huron-Wendat, the Haudenosaunee and Anishnaabe Nations.
 Toronto stands on the lands of the Mississauga’s of the New Credit.
 This land is within the Dish With One Spoon Wampum Belt Covenant, a treaty that binds the Haudenosaunee Confederacy and Anishnasbe in shared responsibility to care for these lands.
 Many thousands of Indigenous, Inuit, and Métis peoples continue to live and move through this region today.

 Oak savannahs do not survive without people.
 After years of settlers grazing sheep and mowing the grasses, these lands are now recognized as a rare ecosystems, sites of natural and scientific interest.
-Toronto’s Urban Forestry team have brought back the fires in an effort to save the oak savannahs.
-Strangely, saving the oak savannah’s “nature” is prioritized over addressing the lasting legacies of colonial violence that contributed to the degradation of these lands.
+Toronto’s Urban Forestry team have introduced controlled burns in an effort to save the oak savannahs.
+Saving the oak savannah’s “nature” is, however, prioritized over addressing the lasting legacies of colonial violence that contributed to the degradation of these lands.
 The lands struggle to survive today precisely because the Indigenous peoples who gave this land its contours and significance were removed and their fires suppressed.
 Working without the inclusion of Indigenous people, the intensive ecological restoration efforts under way in the park today participate in an ongoing colonial project that continues to enforce the dispossession of Indigenous peoples from their lands.

 Can we do ecology otherwise?